SorellaLabs/brontes/book/mev_inspectors/cex-dex-trades.md

 ## Methodology

 > **Note**
-> Experimental Methodology - Work in Progress
+> Experimental Methodology - Work in Progress!
 >
 > This methodology is highly experimental and currently under active development.
 Key points to consider:
 >
-> - It has been built iteratively based on continuous testing and real-world observations, rather than a comprehensive theoretical framework.
+> It has been built iteratively based on continuous testing and real-world observations, rather than a comprehensive theoretical framework.
+>
-> - Many parameters within the methodology have been set arbitrarily based on experimentation.
+> Many parameters within the methodology have been set arbitrarily based on experimentation.
 These settings require further testing and analysis before we can present this as a credible framework.
+>
-> - We offer this glimpse into our work-in-progress to encourage community engagement.
+> We offer this glimpse into our work-in-progress to encourage community engagement.
 It is not yet a finalized or validated approach.
+>
-> - We strongly encourage users to approach these results with a critical eye.
+> We strongly encourage users to approach these results with a critical eye.
 Your feedback, insights, criticisms, and contributions are invaluable as we refine and improve this methodology.
-> - Please share your experiences, observations, and any issues you encounter.
-This will help us enhance the accuracy, reliability, and theoretical grounding of our approach.
 >
-> Our goal in sharing this early-stage work is to foster open dialogue and collaborative improvement within the community.
+> Please share your experiences, observations, and any issues you encounter.
+This will help us enhance the accuracy, reliability of this approach.

 ### Step 1: Identify Potential Arbitrage Transactions